 Besides the fact that I glossed over the not celebrating Christmas topic, I want to draw your attention to something very important.
 We were outsiders, by choice.
 And we made sure as hell (sorry for the pun) that people around us were told they were outsiders to us.
 We didn’t inspire anyone to be like us, because if I’m being honest, they all thought trick or treating was fun, and couldn’t seem to come up with a reason not to participate.

 What they did do by participating in "Satan’s holiday" (<---perfect opportunity for scare quotes) is come up with a way to connect briefly with the people that live around them.
-They made friends, they celebrated community, maybe some of the teenagers damaged a little property, but for the most part, the result was the neighborhoods were more connected, more hospitable, and more safe.
+They made friends, they celebrated community, and maybe some of the teenagers damaged a little property, but for the most part, the result was the neighborhoods were more connected, more hospitable, and safer.

 I believe that Neighborhoods are healthier when people are acquainted and engaged with each other.
 Halloween presents just such an opportunity to induce more of that.
 Being outside and being connected to your local living community is something I believe strongly in.
 That’s why I think that a return to the standard of homes with front porches contributes to a healthier planet as I explained in a prior article.

 So this weekend, I will be gathering with several families in the neighborhood, creating a welcoming atmosphere with a bonfire, handing out full-size candy bars, surrounded by decorations of the human skeletal system.
 We’ll be sharing food and drink, meeting new people, and creating community while perhaps telling a scary story or two.

 Halloween has its roots in ancient mythology.
 The objections that some religious people have to do as well.
 If there is a hell, I assure you it is not lined with people who are there because they participated in community with their neighbors on October 31st.
 But it might be lined with people that turned their neighbors away for no good reason.